vincentanu04/shopping-cart/README.md

 A shopping cart site built using React (TypeScript) and Material UI.

+Learning Goals:
-Learning Goals: React routing, fetching data from a GraphQL API, Context API and Material UI.
+- Fetching data from a GraphQL API using Apollo Client.
+- React routing.
+- React Context API.
+- Material UI.